ComNets-Bremen/OPSLite/README.md

 5. Mobility implements the movements of the mobile nodes in the scenarios.
 It can use any of the mobility models vailable in the INET4 Framework.
-In OPSLite, `omnetpp.ini` is configured to use 'Random Waypoint' mobility model.
+In OPSLite, `omnetpp.ini` is configured to use Random Waypoint (`RandomWaypointMobility`) mobility model.